Cooperation and impact

 The Finnish Geosciences Research Laboratory is a joint collaboration of Helsinki, Oulu, Aalto and Turku Universities, Åbo Akademi, and the Geological Survey of Finland (GTK).

-SPIRE (Sustainable Process Industry through Resource and Energy Efficiency) is the European Association which is committed to manage and implement the SPIRE Public-Private Partnership.
+SPIRE (Sustainable Process Industry through Resource and Energy Efficiency) is a European Association committed to manage and implement the SPIRE Public-Private Partnership.
 It represents innovative process industries, 20% of the total European manufacturing sector in employment and turnover, and more than 130 industrial and research process stakeholders from over a dozen countries spread throughout Europe.
 SPIRE brings together cement, ceramics, chemicals, engineering, minerals and ores, non-ferrous metals, steel and water sectors, several being world-leading sectors operating from Europe.
-The University of Oulu joined to the partnership in year 2013.
+The University of Oulu joined the partnership in 2013.

 CLIC Innovation is an open innovation cluster with the mission of creating breakthrough solutions in bioeconomy, energy and cleantech.
-CLIC Innovation coordinates R&D&I project portfolios to construct systemic solutions which are beyond the resources of individual operators.
-The cluster is a cross-organizational fast-moving network.
-The shareholders of the nonprofit CLIC Innovation Ltd include 30 companies and 17 universities and research institutions, University of Oulu being one of these.
+CLIC Innovation coordinates research, development and innovation (R&D&I) project portfolios to construct systemic solutions that are beyond the resources of individual operators.
+The cluster is a cross-organisational fast-moving network.
+The shareholders of the nonprofit CLIC Innovation Ltd include 30 companies and 17 universities and research institutions, the University of Oulu being one of these.